exercism/javascript/exercises/concept/amusement-park/.docs/instructions.md

 This function only returns one of two different results.

 - the name of the visitor if the ticket was sold
-- `invalid ticket !!!` if the ticket was not sold yet or the identifier was not found in the tracking object
+- `'invalid ticket !!!'` if the ticket was not sold yet or the identifier was not found in the tracking object

 Note that `invalid ticket !!!` should not be returned for any "strange" name values that might occur but really only in the two cases described above.